 !!Graph Visualization Options

 The network graph can be laid out in three different fashions: circular layout, Lin Log layout\cite{Noack2007Energy Models for Graph Clustering} or via one of various grouping options.
 The Lin Log algorithm positions the largest groups of interconnected nodes in the center of the graph, and places groups of interconnected nodes increasingly further from the center the smaller they are, thereby minimizing the “energy” of the graph\cite{Pajntar1900Overview of Algorithms for Graph Drawing}.
 The grouping algorithm can group on GO-terms, source dataset, by protein function according to the eggNOGG database\cite{Huerta-Cepas2016EGGNOG 4.5: A hierarchical orthology framework with improved functional annotations for eukaryotic, prokaryotic and viral sequences}, by creating hubs of equally interconnected proteins or by user-defined groups (\textbf{\autoref{fig:fig2.2}E}).
 In all cases, the largest group of proteins is placed at the center as a circle of nodes and the rest of the groups as smaller circles around it.
 The GO-term grouping is determined by comparing the frequency of the associated terms to either occurrence in a reference dataset (provided in the form of a list of accession numbers) or in the whole genome of the organism under investigation by performing a Fisher’s Exact test\cite{Rivals2007Enrichment or depletion of a GO category within a class of genes: Which test?}.
-The term with the lowest resulting p-value for each type of GO-term chosen by user (“P” for Pathway, “F” for Function or “C” for Compartment) is assigned as the term of interest for a given protein, and grouping can be done based on a term of interest for any of these three types.
+The term with the lowest resulting \emph{p}-value for each type of GO-term chosen by user (“P” for Pathway, “F” for Function or “C” for Compartment) is assigned as the term of interest for a given protein, and grouping can be done based on a term of interest for any of these three types.
 When clustered by connectivity, proteins are localized according to the number of interacting partners providing interaction hubs.

 To make the graph more clear, crosslinks and/or proteins can be hidden through several mechanisms.
 For example, display of inter- and/or intra-links can be turned off and a minimum score can hide potentially lower quality crosslink identifications.
 Alternatively, displayed proteins can be filtered based on the minimum number of inter- or intralinks (\textbf{\autoref{fig:fig2.2}C}).
 Within the link or protein browser more intricate filters can be assembled as well (right-click the column of interest, select filtering and implement the desired filter).
 The filtered datasets, as displayed in the protein browser or link browser, can consequently be exported as a .CSV file and if required loaded again into Cross-ID, enabling the creation of more compact graphs.
 Cross-ID also implements functionality to easily compare two datasets (e.g. controls vs experimental groups).
 When comparing multiple datasets, proteins and interactions are colored based on which dataset they occur in: dataset 1 – darkred, dataset 2 – blue, or both – pink (\textbf{\autoref{fig:fig2.2}D}).
 Additionally, the number of crosslinks from each dataset is provided and a filter responsive Venn-diagram is included as well, indicating overlap for shown proteins.
 To support replicates, there is an overlap-check function for multiple datasets which requires as additional input a minimum number of datasets in which a crosslink must occur before it is included in the final dataset.
 Additionally, the fraction of crosslinks included in the final dataset is shown, as well as a Venn-diagram if more than one input file was provided.
 As before, the filtered dataset can be exported to .CSV or directly used as a dataset for further processing.